Theme Park Organisations

 • Jungleland.
 Indoor play centre at Telford with children's rides and climbing equipment.
 Operated by Wonderland Theme Park.

 • Legoland.
 On the site of the former Windsor Safari Park, Legoland is a great day out for children.
-The Web site has all the basic information that is required, and links to other Legoland parks.

 • M&D's.
 M&D's is billed as "Scotland's Theme Park" and has a huge selection of rides, most of which are travelling rides.